junxit/us-congress-bills-117/metadata.md

 - 2022-09-21 — Committee on Energy and Natural Resources.
 Reported by Senator Manchin with an amendment in the nature of a substitute.
 With written report No. 117-156.
 - 2022-09-21 — Committee on Energy and Natural Resources.
 Reported by Senator Manchin with an amendment in the nature of a substitute.
 With written report No. 117-156.
 - 2022-09-21 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 499.
+- 2022-12-20 — Amendment SA 6587 agreed to in Senate by Unanimous Consent.
+- 2022-12-20 — Amendment SA 6587 proposed by Senator Heinrich for Senator Manchin. (consideration: CR S9618; text: CR S9677-9681) In the nature of a substitute.
+- 2022-12-20 — Measure laid before Senate by unanimous consent. (consideration: CR S9614-9618)
+- 2022-12-20 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S9677-9681)
+- 2022-12-20 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2022-12-20 — Senate amendment agreed to: Amendment SA 6587 agreed to in Senate by Unanimous Consent.
+- 2022-12-20 — Senate amendment proposed (on the floor): Amendment SA 6587 proposed by Senator Heinrich for Senator Manchin.
+- 2022-12-20 — Senate amendment submitted
+- 2022-12-20 — The committee substitute withdrawn by Unanimous Consent.
+(CR S9618)